ifremer-bioinformatics/celia/README.md

 For now, the workflow allows:
 - to make a quality control of the data using FastQC and MultiQC
 - to assemble the genome using Unicycler
-- to remove contaminants (vectors, adpatators or PhiX) using homemade script and NCBI UniVec database
+- to remove contaminants (vectors, adpatators or PhiX) using NCBI UniVec database and python script developped by the SeBiMER
-- to evaluate the assembly quality using BUSCO, mapping coverage (Bowtie2 + MoseDepth)
+- to evaluate the assembly quality using BUSCO and the mapping coverage (Bowtie2 + MoseDepth)
-- to compute ANI scores using dedicated database
+- to compute ANI scores using dedicated database (FastANI)
+- to make a structural annotation (Prokka)

 ## Quick start